 The Importance of Testing

 Drug and alcohol testing is an important component of prescription drug treatment and should be performed as medically indicated at all levels of care.
-In addition to urine drug screens, NorthStar Transitions offers a cellular Sober Link breathalyzer device to clients in day treatment and intensive outpatient for additional accountability.

 If you or a loved one suffers from Xanax addiction, Valium addiction, Vicodin addiction, painkiller addiction or other prescription drug addiction, NorthStar Transitions can help!
 Please click HERE to verify your insurance and an admission representative will contact you within 24 hours to counsel you on the available treatment options and insurance coverage.